Tomburgs/node-steam-discovery/README.md

 # Accounts

-To add accounts that will be getting trading cards for your lazy ass, you have to go to cfg.json and add each account you wish to queue MANUALLY.
+You have to go to cfg.json and add each account you wish to queue under the "profiles" key.
-We at 'Yoki Co.' are no god damn wizards.
-To be entirely honest, we have no clue how our code even works.
-So, please, if you want your trading cards just fill out that magical form, located in cfg.json file.
-It will be under "profiles".

 ```json
 {